vaadin/tree-grid/README.md

 # TreeGrid Add-on for Vaadin 7

 TreeGrid is a UI component add-on for Vaadin 7.
+It adds the ability to display and edit hierarchical data source in the Grid component (similar to TreeTable's extension to Table).

 ## Building and running demo